 Another important consideration is the addition of a flow controller.
-Without a flow controller, the publisher can occupy the entire bandwith.
-A reasonable flow controller for this application could be a limit of 5MB/s, which represents only a 5% of the total bandwith.
-Anyway, this values are highly dependant of the specific application and its desired behaviour.
+Without a flow controller, the publisher can occupy the entire bandwidth.
+A reasonable flow controller for this application could be a limit of 5MB/s, which represents only 5% of the total bandwidth.
+Anyway, these values are highly dependent on the specific application and its desired behavior.